The Best MOD Converter Tools: 6 Top Picks for 2026

 HandBrake is the workhorse of free video conversion.
 It’s open-source, runs on Windows, macOS, and Linux, and ships with sane preset profiles for every major device family.
 According to HandBrake’s 2026 documentation published at the project site, the app accepts any source the bundled libavformat library can decode, covering MOD, MPEG-2, MTS, and dozens of other camcorder containers.

-When we tried HandBrake on the same 1.8 GB MOD clip, the Fast 1080p30 preset produced a much smaller MP4 in a reasonable amount of time on our Windows 11 desktop.
-Quality was visibly cleaner than Wondershare Free at the same bitrate target, though the interface assumes a bit of video literacy — terms like “constant quality RF” and “x264 tune” can scare a first-time user.
+With HandBrake, the Fast 1080p30 preset produces a much smaller MP4 in a reasonable amount of time.
+Quality is visibly cleaner than Wondershare Free at the same bitrate target, though the interface assumes a bit of video literacy, and terms like “constant quality RF” and “x264 tune” can scare a first-time user.

 Use HandBrake when you want repeatable, watermark-free output and don’t mind reading a paragraph of docs.